michaeltroger/feature-matching-android/README.md

 ### What is this repository for? ###
 * Uses the camera image to search for a specified template image within it via a feature matching approach using the OpenCV library.
 The detected object is marked with lines within the scene.
 This can be used to e.g. find a logo.
-* Be aware that template matching doesn't allow any rotations or zooming of the camera.
-Hold the camera without dip and at the 1:1 correct zoom.
-Otherwise the template image won't be found within the camera image.

 ### How do I get set up? ###
 * IDE: Android Studio (tested with 2020.3.1)